RTlabCBM/FidelityFinder/README.md

 	</details>

-- ### Step 9: Offspring search (optional)
+- ### Step 9: Offspring search
   An in-house Python (v3.6) script is used to identify possible offspring barcodes.
 It uses the `<sample_name>_barcodes.json` of the [Step 5](#step-5-obtain-consensus-sequences) as input.
 It follows a similar strategy to the one described in Zhou et al., 2015.
-Two types of offspring barcodes are identified: **barcodes with 1 difference** with respect to other barcodes of equal or higher frequency and **barcodes with 2 differences** with respect to other barcodes of equal or higher frequency
+Two types of offspring barcodes are identified: **barcodes with 1 difference** with respect to other barcodes of equal or higher frequency and **barcodes with 2 differences** with respect to other barcodes of equal or higher frequency.
+This step can be slow if the number of barcodes is high.
+It can be omitted if a faster analysis is desired.

 	<details markdown="1">
 	<summary>Output files</summary>